fagg/my-openbsd-ports/README.md

 # my-openbsd-ports

 Ports I'm maintaining in OpenBSD.
+If it's in main, it's merged.